The application process

 When you make an application, we register it and give it a number.
 We will quote that number when we contact you.

 The case officer then checks that the application includes all of the information we need.
-We aim to complete this check within three working days.
+We aim to complete this check as quickly as possible, however times scales do vary depending on workload and may take up to 2 weeks.

 If there is anything missing, the officer asks the applicant or their agent to provide it.
 The application process stops until we receive the missing items.